 — and another article describing the design and construction of the ferrocement tank in some technical detail, in “Journal of Ferrocement” published by the International Ferrocement Information Center.
 That article is here: Journal of Ferrocement – A 50m3 Water Reservoir for Cañar Ecuador – MCPEAK

-My focus this time is on the windmill we built to pump water for San Rafael’s system.
+My focus this time is on the wind turbine we built to pump water for San Rafael’s system.

 So we began construction in mid-1985, digging a well by hand, and lining it with simple concrete rings that we poured at the site.
 Here are a few images of that process:

-(If you look closely, in one of the photos you can see the location of the water storage tank downhill from where we were pouring the reinforcement rings.)
+(If you look closely, in the last of the photos above you can see the location of the water storage tank downhill from where we were pouring the reinforcement rings at the windmill site.)

 This process worked well.
 We formed the rings with the same tin sheets that we would soon use for the tank formwork.
 Once the rings were cured, and the 6m-deep well dug by hand, we carefully lowered each ring into place.

 We needed a pump to get the water out of that well, of course.
 There was no electricity in San Rafael, and the community wouldn’t be able to afford fuel for a gasoline or diesel pump (but, see below for how that turned out!).

 Amazingly, I was able to source 11 years of wind data from a nearby meteorological station, confirming that the use of wind power to pump water for San Rafael’s system was feasible.
 So, I would design, and we would build, a wind turbine on top of the well…

 How to design the wind turbinel?
 As I mentioned last time, Peace Corps had initially indicated that I wasn’t qualified for assignment to IEOS because I was a Mechanical, rather than a Civil, Engineer.
 Thanks to the easy-going Peace Corps Country Director of the time, Ned Benner, in the end I was welcomed, and bureaucratic requirements were finessed.